mnit-rtmc/iris/docs/action_plans.md

 ### Conditions

-These are conditions which can cause a phase change.
+These are conditions which can trigger a phase change.

 <details>
 <summary>Hold Time</summary>

-Takes effect once the plan has been in `from_phase` for longer than the hold time.
+Triggers when the plan has been in `from_phase` for longer than the hold time.

 **Parameters**: `s`, `mm::ss` or `HH:mm:ss`